(Intel Corporation, Santa Clara, CA) The largest manufacturer of CPU chips for Windows PCs (see

 The 2020s Were Mixed

-Although Intel owned the x86 market since the first IBM PC, AMD also makes x86-compatible chips and has been competition for decades.
-Although Mac computers used x86 CPUs starting in 2006, new Apple products use Apple's own designs (see
+Intel owned the x86 market since the first IBM PC in 1981; however, Intel's arch rival AMD also makes x86 chips that are increasingly found in desktop and laptop PCs.
+Although Apple used x86 CPUs starting in 2006, it switched to Apple-designed chips starting in 2020 (see

 Apple M series).
 See